weihan1/transientangelo/README.md

 conda create -n env_name python=3.8.13
 conda activate env_name
 ```
-2. Additionally please install PyTorch from (https://pytorch.org/get-started/previous-versions/).
+2. Additionally please install PyTorch>=1.10 from (https://pytorch.org/get-started/previous-versions/).
 We tested on pytorch1.13.0 with cuda11.6.
 Be aware of some issues between NerfAcc and other Pytorch versions here: https://github.com/nerfstudio-project/nerfacc/issues/207

 3. Install the requirements file with